Mike Parson: 2020 election

 After filing to run for his first full term in the 2020 gubernatorial election, Parson, when asked if he would plan to run for another term in 2024, said, "I don't see that in my future."
-Amid rumors that Greitens would run for governor again in 2020, Parson's team said they doubted Greitens would consider another gubernatorial run.
-The chairman of Parson's political action committee released a poll to see whether voters would vote for Greitens or Parson in a Republican primary election; the chairman then said, "I don't expect [Greitens] to run."
+Amid rumors that Greitens would run for governor again in 2020, Parson's team said they doubted Greitens would consider another gubernatorial campaign.
+The chairman of Parson's political action committee released a poll asking voters whether they would vote for Greitens or Parson in a Republican primary election.
+The chairman of the pro-Parson PAC, Uniting Missouri, said he did not expect Greitens to run.

 After denying implementation of voting by mail in Missouri, when asked about voters who have concerns about going to a polling place amid the COVID-19 pandemic, Parson said such people should not vote.

-Parson defeated state representative Jim Neely and Air Force veteran Saundra McDowell in the Republican primary on August 4, 2020.
-He then defeated Democratic nominee State Auditor Nicole Galloway in the November 3 general election.
+Parson defeated state representative Jim Neely and Air Force veteran Saundra McDowell in the Republican primary on August 4, 2020, and Democratic nominee State Auditor Nicole Galloway in the November 3 general election.